-Unfortunately, baby wipes aren’t as effective as soap and water or hand sanitiser at killing the COVID-19 virus.
+Unfortunately, baby wipes aren’t always as effective as soap and water as getting rid of germs.
 So what can you do when you’re in public spaces and you have a very hands-on child?

 If you have hand sanitiser, squirt it into your baby or toddler’s hand after they’ve touched something that lots of people are touching, like a handrail.
 Rub it in until it’s dry.

 Generally try to avoid giving your baby or toddler snacks or other things they’ll put in their mouth, like a teether, until you’ve had a chance to wash their hands thoroughly.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.